Gene Puerling: Later life

 Eventually Puerling moved to San Anselmo in Northern California.
 In the late 1970s, Puerling reunited the Hi-Lo's, with whom he recorded with and also performed at the Monterey Jazz Festival other jazz venues around the country.
 He taught workshops at the Marin County-based Harmony Sweepstakes.
 Gene Puerling died on March 25, 2008, due to complications from diabetes at 78 years of age near his home in Marin County, California.
 He was survived by his wife, Helen.

 Legacy

-In addition to the Hi-Lo's and The Singers Unlimited, Puerling has been directly influential on many singers and groups, including Jacob Collier and Take 6.
+In addition to the Hi-Lo's and The Singers Unlimited, Puerling has influenced many singers and groups, including Jacob Collier, Take 6, The King's Singers, First Call, Chanticleer, Glad (band), The Free Design, and Brian Wilson.
 John Neal of Harmony Sweepstakes said after Puerling's death: "As a craftsman of the art of blending and harmonizing the human voice in song, Gene has no equal."
-Other groups heavily influenced by Puerling include The King's Singers, First Call, Chanticleer, Glad (band), The Free Design, and Brian Wilson.
 In fall 2014, The University of North Texas College of Music and Music Library acquired the library of arrangements from Gene Puerling's estate.